This post contains affiliate links

 What to Know/Avoid in This Recipe

 - Don’t rush the marinade!
 At least 30 minutes is necessary for flavour.
+For our complete guide to marinating chicken click HERE!

 - Avoid overcooking the chicken.
 Thighs are forgiving, but dry satay is a tragedy.